privacyguides/privacyguides.org/docs/basics/common-threats.en.md

 1. You need to exercise caution when choosing a provider to shift trust to, rather than choosing blindly.
 2. You still need to employ other techniques like end-to-end encryption to protect your data completely, merely distrusting one provider to trust another is not hiding your data.

-:material-numeric-3-circle: **Privacy-focused service providers are inherently trustworthy**
+:material-numeric-3-circle: **Privacy-focused solutions are inherently trustworthy**

-Focusing solely on the privacy policies and marketing of a provider can blind you to its weaknesses.
-When you're looking for a new provider you should determine what the root problem is and find technical solutions to that problem.
+Focusing solely on the privacy policies and marketing of a tool or provider can blind you to its weaknesses.
+When you're looking for a privacy solution you should determine what the root problem is and find technical solutions to that problem.
 For example, you may want to avoid Google Drive, which gives Google access to all of your data.
 The root problem in this case is a lack of end-to-end encryption, so you should make sure the provider you switch to actually implements end-to-end encryption, or use a tool like Cryptomator which provides end-to-end encryption on any cloud provider.
 Blindly switching to a "privacy-focused" provider which does not provide end-to-end encryption does not solve your problem, it merely shifts trust from Google to that provider.

 The privacy policies and business practices of a provider you choose are very important, but should be considered secondary to technical guarantees of your privacy: Don't elect to merely shift trust to another provider when trusting a provider isn't a requirement at all.

 [^1]: United States Privacy and Civil Liberties Oversight Board: [Report on the Telephone Records Program Conducted under Section 215](https://documents.pclob.gov/prod/Documents/OversightReport/ec542143-1079-424a-84b3-acc354698560/215-Report_on_the_Telephone_Records_Program.pdf)
 [^2]: Wikipedia: [Surveillance capitalism](https://en.wikipedia.org/wiki/Surveillance_capitalism)
-[^3]: "[Enumerating badness](https://www.ranum.com/security/computer_security/editorials/dumb/)" or "listing all the bad things that we know about", as many adblockers and antivirus programs do, fails to adequately protect you from new and unknown threats because they have not yet been added to the filter list.
+[^3]: "[Enumerating badness](https://www.ranum.com/security/computer_security/editorials/dumb/)" (or, "listing all the bad things that we know about") as many adblockers and antivirus programs do, fails to adequately protect you from new and unknown threats because they have not yet been added to the filter list.
 You need to additionally employ other mitigation techniques to be fully protected.
 [^4]: One notable example of this is the [2021 incident in which University of Minnesota researchers introduced three vulnerabilities into the Linux kernel development project](https://cse.umn.edu/cs/linux-incident).